lagoshny/ngx-validation-messages/README.md

 ## Writing Custom validators

-If you want to write custom validator then for working `NgxValidationMessagesComponent` you need to follow some rule: **returned validation result should be in the following format**
+If you want to write custom validator then for working `NgxValidationMessagesComponent` you need to follow some rule: **returned validation result should be in the following formats**:

 - if validator **with/without** parameters and validation was **success** then validator should return `null` or `undefined`